Are We Measuring Oversmoothing in Graph Neural Networks Correctly?: Conclusion

 \section{Conclusion}

 In this paper, we have discussed the problem of quantifying oversmoothing in message-passing GNNs.
 After simplifying the existing theoretical analysis using nonlinear activation eigenvectors and discussing the limitations of the leading oversmoothing measures, we propose the use of the rank of the features as a better measure of oversmoothing.
 We provide extensive experiments to validate the robustness of the effective rank against the classical measures.
-In addition, we have proved theoretically the decay of the rank of the features for message-passing GNNs.
+In addition, we have analysed theoretically the decay of the rank of the features for message-passing GNNs.
+Notably, our work opens new possible research directions that investigate the use of rank-based metrics in novel architectures that can alleviate the oversmoothing phenomenon.
+Indeed, Dirichlet-like metrics have been employed not only to measure oversmoothing but also to design new architectures able to mitigate this phenomenon, e.g. by considering residual architectures where the magnitude of the residual is regulated according to the Dirichlet energy of neighboring nodes \cite{ruschGradientGatingDeep2023, Jin_graphrhythmnetwork}.
+In light of our results and the superiority of rank-based metrics in capturing oversmoothing, it is natural to wonder whether the use of rank-based metrics in place of Dirichlet-like ones could better mitigate oversmoothing in similar kind of architectures.
+We consider this as a promising future research line.